 This policy is in compliance with the Alabama State Board of Education Policy 321.01 - Copyright, Trademark, and Patent Ownership.
 Definition: An Intellectual Property (IP) is a trademark, copyright, or patent resulting from the creation of any instructional resource or technology.
-(Examples are copyrights from textbooks, literary works; patents from invention of machines, software; and trademarked materials such as Xerox, SlimFast, IBM.)
+(Examples are copyrights from textbooks and/or literary works, patents from invention of machines and/or software, and trademarked materials such as Xerox, SlimFast, IBM.)